 This type of ordeal can be stressful and emotionally taxing.
 Not to mention financially draining.
 Footing the bill for repairs to your home to make it habitable again is always expensive.

 But when a car crashes into your home, it can bring other unexpected expenses like paying for hotels, interim housing, and medical costs.
-These sudden extra bills and expenses can add up to be thousands of dollars and be a heavy financial responsibility to bear alone.
+These sudden extra bills and expenses can add up to thousands of dollars and be a heavy financial responsibility to bear alone.

 Pre-settlement funding is for these situations.
 It is a risk-free cash advance on the money you expect to recover from your claim or lawsuit.
 So legal funding company will only expect repayment if you successfully win or settle your claim.